rasmus-kirk/halo-accumulation/report/report.md

 Thus, by induction $s_n = F^n(s_0)$

-[^valiant-paper]: Valiant's original 2008 paper on IVC: [https://iacr.org/archive/tcc2008/49480001/49480001.pdf](https://iacr.org/archive/tcc2008/49480001/49480001.pdf).
 [^ivc-blockchain]: In the blockchain setting, the transition function would also take an additional input representing new transactions, $F(x: S, T: \Pc(T))$.

 ### Polynomial Commitment Schemes

 In the section SNARKs section, general-purpose proof schemes were described.
-Modern general-purpose (zero-knowledge) proof schemes, such as Sonic[^sonic-paper], Plonk[^plonk-paper] and Marlin[^marlin-paper], commonly use _Polynomial Commitment Schemes_ (PCSs) for creating their proofs.
+Modern general-purpose (zero-knowledge) proof schemes, such as Sonic[@sonic], Plonk[@plonk] and Marlin[@marlin], commonly use _Polynomial Commitment Schemes_ (PCSs) for creating their proofs.
 This means that different PCSs can be used to get security under weaker or stronger assumptions.

 - **KZG PCSs:** Uses a trusted setup, this would give you a traditional SNARK.
 - **Bulletproofs PCSs:** Uses an untrusted setup, assumes secure if the Discrete Log problem is hard, the verifier is linear.